svachalek/fae-gm/README.md

-# Fate Accelerated Game Master
+# Ironworn Game Master

 ## Introduction

-This is an automated Game Master for [Fate Accelerated](https://evilhat.com/product/fate-accelerated-edition/) with a custom UI and character portraits generated with Dall-E. I've had reasonable luck with gpt-4o-mini, although it makes occasional mistakes.
+This is an automated Game Master for [Ironsworn](https://tomkinpress.com/pages/ironsworn) with a custom UI and character portraits generated with Dall-E. I've had reasonable luck with gpt-4o-mini, although it makes occasional mistakes.
 The full 4o model is a bit better but will still mess up occasionally.
 As typical for a GPT it will accept corrections without a fuss.

 ![example screenshot](doc_images/radagast.png)